 - $100 (estimate)

 - Texas County does not issue building permits and no building codes are in effect.
 The County Health Department must approve your septic system.

 The property is about an hour and thirty minutes east of Springfield and about an hour south of Rolla.
 To get there, find Tyrone, MO on Highway Y in Texas County.
 From there proceed east to the intersection of Highways Y and 137.
 From there, go one mile north (left) to a gravel drive beside some telephone boxes and several mailboxes on the west (east).
 You'll follow this driveway across a small spring branch (gently) about 4/10ths-mile to where the road makes a right angle turn to the right, then 600 feet later, another right angle to the left (west).
 As you drive downhill, you'll see a pink ribbon on a t-post.
 That marks the southeast corner of the property.
-We've driven 4 t-posts with green ribbons along the south boundary.
+We've driven 4 t-posts along the south boundary.
 From this SW corner, the property runs to your right, north 66i feet and straight ahead, 333 feet.

 No Down Payment - Warranty Deed after Six MonthsWelcome to OzarkLand.com where, since 1982, we have dedicated ourselves to making Ozark Mountain land available to anyone who sincerely wants to own it, on a first-come, first-served basis.
 You don’t need to make a sizeable down payment, or any down payment at all—just start making the monthly payments.

 All of the properties we sell are owned by us, free and clear.
 That means that when we pass title to you, you don't need to worry that some disinterested third party—such as a bank—may own an interest in the property.
 This is frequently not the case in the real estate world at large.